mariosianturi19/SIGAP-UNDIP/README.md

 **Built with ❤️ by SIGAP UNDIP Team**

-*"Together with SIGAP, Safer Campus"*
+*"Bersama SIGAP, Kampus Lebih Aman"*

 [⬆ Back to top](#-sigap-undip)